metal-stack/docs/docs/src/overview/architecture.md

 Within a partition default values for DNS and NTP servers can be configured.
 They are applied to all machines and firewalls within this partition, but can be replaced by specifying different ones inside the machine allocation request.

 Thus, for creating a partition as well as a machine or a firewall, the flags `dnsservers` and `ntpservers` can be provided within the `metalctl` command.

+In order to be fully offline resilient, make sure to check out `metal-image-cache-sync`.
+This component provides copies of `metal-images`, `metal-kernel` and `metal-hammer`.

 This feature is related to [MEP14](https://docs.metal-stack.io/dev/development/proposals/MEP14/README/).